OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 *   `pci_passthrough_enabled: true`: this boolean flag enables the PCI passthrough configuration for a specific node.
 *   `pci_devices`: this is a list of PCI devices to be configured for passthrough on that node.
-    *   `address`: The full PCI address of the device (e.g., `"0000:09:00.0"`).
-You can find this using the `lspci -D` command on the hypervisor.
-Note that you must provide the full address, as short addresses are not supported by this `one-deploy` feature.
+    *   `address`: the full PCI address of the device (e.g., `"0000:09:00.0"`).
+List this address by running the `lspci -D` command on the hypervisor.
+Note that you must provide the full address, as short addresses are not supported by this OneDeploy feature.

 ### Step 2: Run the Deployment